jenschlot/IBM-Bluemix-DevOps-Documentation/docs/TrackPlan/taskboard.md

 JazzHub provides electric task board.
 This task board can be shared even in a geophysically distributed team.

-To learn how to work on sprint using Task board, follow the step below.
+To learn how to work on sprint using Task board, follow the steps below.

 1. Open the sprint backlog.